cloudpedagogy/cloudpedagogy-ai-capability-scenario-stress-test/README.md

 ---

 ## Disclaimer

-This repository contains exploratory, framework-aligned tools developed to support **reflection, discussion, and sense-making** around AI capability in education, research, and public-service contexts.
+This repository contains exploratory, framework-aligned tools developed for reflection, learning, and discussion.

-The tool is provided **as-is** for learning and experimentation.
-It is **not production software**, **not a governance system**, and **not a compliance or benchmarking instrument**.

-Outputs are **indicative only** and must be interpreted in context, alongside professional judgement and local institutional requirements.
+These tools are provided **as-is** and are not production systems, audits, or compliance instruments.
+Outputs are indicative only and should be interpreted in context using professional judgement.

----

-## What these tools are for

-These tools are designed to:

-- Explore ideas related to the **CloudPedagogy AI Capability Framework**
-- Support **reflective discussion** and organisational learning
-- Enable **structured, capability-led conversations** about AI use
-- Demonstrate concepts through **lightweight, browser-based tools**

----

-## What these tools are not

-These tools are **not**:

-- ❌ Audits or formal evaluations
-- ❌ Rankings, league tables, or maturity scores
-- ❌ Automated decision-making or risk systems
-- ❌ Substitutes for institutional accountability, governance, or professional expertise

-Responsibility for interpretation and any subsequent use remains with the **user or adopting institution**.
+All applications are designed to run locally in the browser.
+No user data is collected, stored, or transmitted.

 ---